NOMURA NOMURA ASSET MANAGEMENT

 NOMURA ASSET MANAGEMENT ("NAM" or "we" hereafter) accepted the "Principles for Responsible Institutional Investors (Japan's Stewardship Code; the "Code" hereafter)" on 23rd May 2014 and has undertaken various stewardship activities since then.

-In support of the objectives of the Code as revised for the second time on 24th March 2020 (Revised Code), we made some corresponding revisions effective 7th August 2020 and 30th December 2021 to certain items that we had previously published.
+In support of the objectives of the Code as revised for the second time on 24th March 2020 (Revised Code), we made some corresponding revisions to certain items that we had previously published (the latest version, revised on 1st August 2024).

 In this revised version, we describe our policy for stewardship activities as well as specific measures, based on the relevant organizational structure and regulations that we have established and improved.
 By effectively and efficiently using these structures and regulations, we will continue our efforts to promote corporate value enhancement and sustainable growth among investee companies.
 We will also conduct periodic self-assessments of these efforts and publicly disclose the progress and results to ensure continued improvement.